Benjizhang/GCCD-PT/README.md

 ## Test Environment
 * Windows 10
-* MATLAB R2022a (The lower version up to R2017a should be ok as well.)
+* MATLAB R2022a (R2017a and later should be ok as well.)

-## Prerequisites
+## Prerequisites (Optional)
-You may need to install the following toolboxes at first.
+You may be informed to install the following toolboxes by MATLAB (if any).
 * Optimization
 * Image Processing